Colonoscopy in Singapore: Screening, Surgery, and Costs

 - Hydration: Drink plenty of fluids to replenish what was lost during bowel preparation.
 Water, clear broths, or electrolyte drinks are great options.

 - Diet: Start with light, easily digestible foods such as soup, toast, or crackers.
-Gradually reintroduce solid foods, avoiding anything spicy, greasy, or high in fiber for the first day.
+Gradually reintroduce solid foods, avoiding anything spicy, greasy, or high in fibre for the first day.

 - Driving: Do not drive or operate heavy machinery for 24 hours due to the sedatives used during the procedure.